 Another great way to rid of fear-based reasoning is by sharing the load!
 Problem-solving skills are something you need to hone on your own, of course, but there’s no need to try and fix everything yourself.
 A diverse group of people creates checks and balances, challenging your problem-solving fears.

 Team problem solving may seem like it brings more conflict, but it doesn’t!
 It’s an evolved trait that humans (and other animals) have used over the centuries to thrive in changing, fast-paced environments.
 Odds are, your environment is that way, too!

 Keep in mind that, while your boss or superior may appreciate your independent work, sometimes that can limit the mind and opportunities for inspiration.
 It can be more efficient to create a team-building effort and play off each other’s strengths than to do something alone and let your project suffer.

 Experience comes with practice, both alone and in groups.
 The independent part can still be present in either situation: it’s a matter of learning when you need help and creating good habits around asking for it when you do.

 Don’t forget to let your workplace work for you, not the other way around.
 Check out mind tools for more ways to further your team-oriented problem-solving!

-Are you worrying about a task or project more than actually working on it?
+Do you worry about a task or project more than actually working on it?
 Have you addressed the first red flag making you stressed?

-Examine your problem-solving abilities to see how much of a role stress plays.
+Examine your problem-solving abilties to see how much of a role stress plays

 Does stress prevent you from seeing obvious solutions?
-Does trial and error continually fail you?
+Do trial and error continually fail you?
 Edward O’Neill offers several problems that test our framework for solving problems.